mlgudi/hotkey-fuscript/README.md

 `wscript <path to Fu.vbs> <path to Lua script> [script arguments]`

+To bind commands to a hotkey, you can use any macro software you please.
+An example using [AutoHotkey](https://www.autohotkey.com/) can be found in [RunScript.ahk](RunScript.ahk).

 ### Accessing Arguments in Lua
 Arguments are available through the global `arg` table:
 - `arg[0]`: Path to the Lua script (reserved)